 Chronic fatigue is a condition that is so debilitating particularly when you are juggling all the various tasks of motherhood.
-Lisa shares her story with us and we wish her well as she moves towards a positive future.
+Lisa shares her story of living with chronic fatigue with us and we wish her well as she moves towards a positive future.g

 What is the striking story you have to share?

 I’m not sure if it’s striking, but two years ago when my second child was nine months I was diagnosed with PND.
 However after feeling extremely tired both physically and emotionally and nothing seeming to help I was eventually referred and diagnosed with Chronic Fatigue.
 At the time my children were two and one year old, my dad had recently been diagnosed with cancer and life was pretty hard going.

 What were the joys that this experience brought your way?

 Whilst I wouldn’t say there have been joys from the experience, it has shown me how important my family are and how amazing my husband is.
 It has also taught me strength to not let what others think about me upset me as much as it used to.